- Faculty & Staff

 Research Opportunities for Undergraduates:

-- Biochemistry Advisors:
+- Biochemistry Advising:

-The undergraduate advisors for Biochemistry can provide interested students with a review of the Biochemistry degree options, including the minor in Biochemistry, and will assist undergraduate students in planning and scheduling the coursework needed to complete the Biochemistry major once it is declared.
+The undergraduate advisor for Biochemistry can provide interested students with a review of the Biochemistry degree options, including the minor in Biochemistry, and will assist undergraduate students in planning and scheduling the coursework needed to complete the Biochemistry major once it is declared.
 Students can also see a Biochemistry advisor to review General Education (GE) requirements and for general issues such as scheduling and adding/dropping courses.
 Both of the Biochemistry advisors are also Pre-Health Advisors and can assist as students begin the application process for professional programs.

 - HONORS PROGRAM ADVISING: In general, students will consult with their faculty advisor (listed below) regarding upper level needs such as their Honors Research and Thesis Project, graduate program advise, advanced course selections etc. General academic program advising for the Biochemistry degree will also be available from Ms. Melamed (see above for contact information).
 Students will also consult with their appointed ASC Honors Program counselor in Smith Laboratory for procedural matters, information about general degree requirements, assistance with an Honors Contract, and for information about other special honors opportunities.
 Information about the ASC Honors Program can be found at its website.